precice/precice.github.io/pages/docs/installation/installation-source-building.md

 toc: false
 ---

-To build preCICE, simply run `make` in the build directory.
+To build preCICE, run `make` in the build directory.

 You can also build in parallel using all available logical cores using `make -j $(nproc)`.
 In that case, remember that the more threads you use, the more main memory will be needed.